There aren't many tasks that are as thankless in SEO as a website migration or replatform.

 This is the same premise as the above.
 You need to identify what are the key on-page SEO elements that you want in the new world.
 Then you need to articulate why.
 And finally, be clear about the risks around removing them.

 The 3rd and final section of the 1st tab is to make sure that testing is factored in properly.

 I cannot stress how important this is.
 Rushed decisions are bad decisions, and unless you're bullish about this, you can be left with 48 hours to test a complete replatform.

 So you need to make sure you clearly outline:

 Tab 2 - Process

-This tab is about being clear on your process and when that comes into play so that when they plan their design or development sprints, they know where you fit in.
+This tab is about being clear on your process and when that comes into play.
+This should help them to know where you fit in when they plan their design or development sprints.

 You need to take all of the things that you've highlighted in Tab 1 and think about what you need for each.

 So for example, for the On-Page requirements, you will probably need to feed into the wireframes, mock-ups and the final designs.